Preshen1702/StackOverFlow/README.md

 # StackOverFlow
 Main branch is the final code
-## NOTE: The Kists were custom made by Preshen Naidoo to demonstrate reusability of components, viewcontrollers and network layer processes
+## NOTE: The Kits/frameworks were custom made by Preshen Naidoo to demonstrate reusability of components, viewcontrollers and network layer processes